Celiac Disease and COVID-19

 - People of all ages with underlying medical conditions, especially if they are not well controlled

-- Chronic kidney disease and who are undergoing dialysis
+- Chronic kidney disease

 - Liver disease